-To: City of Dunwoody, Georgia - Mayor and City Council From: Howard J. Koontz, City Planner Date: June 14, 2010 Subject: Multiple amendments to the text of Chapter 20 and Chapter 27, Article 3, Section 27-1276
+То: City of Dunwoody, Georgia - Mayor and City Council From: Howard J. Koontz, City Planner Date: July 12, 2010 Subject: Amendments to Sign provisions of Chapter 20 and Chapter 27

 At the request of the Mayor & City Council, in early 2009, there was convened a citizen committee to review the City Sign Ordinance (then Chapter 21, now Chapter 20 of the City Code).
-That committee worked in conjunction with city staff and local stake holders to compile a list of changes and amendments to the current sign ordinance and the Dunwoody Village Overlay District sign regulations.
-Staff has also made their own additional recommendations following the implementation and administration of the Sign Ordinance.
-The legal team perused the document after both the Sign Committee and staff completed their reviews.
-At the March 11, 2010 Community Council Meeting and the April 13, 2010 Planning Commission Meeting, the Council and Commission made recommendations, and the changes from the four entities have been noted in the document in red.
+That committee worked in conjunction with city staff and local stake holders to compile a list of changes and amendments to the current sign ordinance and the Dunwoody Village Overlay District sign regulations, located in Chapter 27, the city zoning ordinance.
+Staff has also made their own recommendations/suggestions, based on their experience with the document gained since the implementation and administration of the Sign Ordinance in January 2009.
+Finally, the legal team perused the document after both the Sign Committee and staff completed their reviews.
+At the March 11, 2010 Community Council Meeting and the April 13, 2010 Planning Commission Meeting, the Council and Commission made recommendations, and the changes from the four entities were transmitted to the Mayor and City Council for review and approval.

 This item was first read by the Mayor & City Council at a Special Called Work Session on April 29, 2010.
-At that meeting, comments from prior reviews were discussed, as well as the introduction of new changes.
-These newest changes are noted in the latest document in blue.
-Once slated to be voted upon at the May 24, 2010 regular voting meeting, the item was deferred that night to the next available voting meeting, occurring.
+At that meeting, comments from prior reviews were discussed, as well as a host of other new changes being introduced by the Council itself.
+Once slated to be voted upon at the May 24, 2010 regular voting meeting, the item was deferred that night to the next available voting meeting, occurring on June 21.